ebuchman/blog/content/posts/properties-of-money.md

 different UoAs!), I will seek a way to store value (SoV) in the meantime so I can gaurantee access to the relevant MoE when the need to settle my debts arises.

-Let us now consider more fully each property individually and the tensions between them.
+Let's consider more fully each property individually and the tensions between them.

 ## UoA - Denominating Debts

 The Unit of Account allows us to denominate debts.
 It is an accounting device.
-Historically it appears that UoAs have their origin in broadly accessible measurements of things in the physical world which may exist as private property - for instance, a head of cattle, a shell, or a handful of grain.
+Historically it appears that UoAs were initially defined in terms of broadly accessible measurements of things in the physical world which may exist as private property - for instance, a head of cattle, a shell, a handful of grain, or an ingot of metal.
 UoAs were most famously standardized in the early temple palaces of the Near East, where they seem to have been based in a standard weight of barley - a shekel.